fastoch/K8s-Prerequisites/README.md

 # Understand Containerization

-You deploy containerized apps & services to K8s.
+As a developer, or as a DevOps engineer, you will deploy containerized apps & services to K8s.

 Docker defines a container as a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application:
 - code